refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 ## Sharing the current page with filters

-Imagine we need to share the current page with filtering and sorting parameters to our collegues.
+Imagine we need to share the current page with filtering and sorting parameters to our colleagues.
 The proper way to do is, sharing the URL that has include all needed parameters like:

 ```
 /posts?current=1&pageSize=8&sort[]=createdAt&order[]=desc
 ```

-Refine offers `syncWithLocation` property that allow us to editing query parameters manually and share current page, items count per page, sort and filter parameters easily to others.
+refine offers `syncWithLocation` property that allow us to editing query parameters manually and share current page, items count per page, sort and filter parameters easily to others.

 ```tsx title="src/App.tsx"
 ...